vlad-s/gophirc/README.md

-    User    *User  // if we can parse a user from the source, add the parsed user here Message string // if it's a PRIVMSG, add the message here }
+    User    *User  // if we can parse a user from the source, add the parsed user here Message string // if it's a PRIVMSG, add the message here ReplyTo string // if it's a PRIVMSG, add the recipient here (user or channel) }
 ```
 You can set callbacks for, technically, all events - numeric reply codes (e.g. "001", "900", etc.) or alpha codes (e.g. "NOTICE", "INVITE", etc.).